 The Main Thing (John 13:1-17, 33-35)

 A few years ago, I thought I would have some fun, so I purchased one of these flight simulator programs for my computer.
 Most boys of any age love the thought of flying an airplane.
 I figured the closest I would ever get was to fly on a computer.
-But that was good enough to me.
+But that was good enough for me.

 Then there’s church.
 When we come to the church, there’s another big set of gauges that we use, and somebody’s supposed to be in charge of those gauges.
 Two of the gauges are in the bulletin: offerings and attendance, nickels and noses.
-We watch those gauges, and if things are going okay, we breath a sigh of relief and sit back comfortably.
+We watch those gauges, and if things are going okay, we breathe a sigh of relief and sit back comfortably.
 If things are going the wrong way, then there’s a cry of “Alert!
 Alert!” and people begin to panic.

 There’s this other gauge, which for lack of a better word, I’ll just call contentment.
-There seem to be some times that everything’s going okay, and people seem generally content.
-Then there are times that the wheels fall off and it looks like everything is falling apart.
+There seem to be times that everything’s going okay, and people seem generally content.
+Then there are times that the wheels fall off, and it looks like everything is falling apart.
 One of the gauges that we look at is how good we’re feeling about the way things are going on.

 Before the Passover celebration, Jesus knew that his hour had come to leave this world and return to his Father.
 He now showed the disciples the full extent of his love.
 It was time for supper, and the Devil had already enticed Judas, son of Simon Iscariot, to carry out his plan to betray Jesus.
 Jesus knew that the Father had given him authority over everything and that he had come from God and would return to God.